CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Related works

 \subsection{Causal inference methods}

-Causal inference methods, especially causal structure learning, have been researched for several years, and they play a vital part in many areas, such as genetics\cite{peters2017elements}, biology\cite{sachs2005causal}.
-The causal structure learning problem can be formulated to learn a DAG(directed acyclic graph) from observational data, and methods can be classified into constrained-based, score-based, function-based, and gradient-based.
-Constrained-based methods, such as PC and FCI\cite{spirtes2000causation}, use conditional independence tests to learn the skeleton of the casual graph and then orient the edges based on pre-defined orientation rules.
-Score-based methods, like GES\cite{chickering2002optimal}, assign scores to different causal graphs based on a pre-defined score function and then search over the space of DAGs to find the optimal one.
-Finally, function-based methods, like LiNGAM\cite{shimizu2006linear, shimizu2011directLiNGAM}, construct a linear SEM(Structural Equation Model) model based on linear and non-Gaussian assumptions and solve it to get the DAG.
-These traditional methods contribute a lot to causal structure learning, but they have limitations.
+Causal inference methods, especially causal structure learning, have been researched for several years, and they play a vital role in many areas, such as genetics \cite{peters2017elements} and biology \cite{sachs2005causal}.
+The causal structure learning problem can be formulated to learn a directed acyclic graph (DAG) from observational data.
+Methods can be classified into constrained-based, score-based, function-based, and gradient-based.
+Constrained-based methods, such as PC and FCI \cite{spirtes2000causation}, use conditional independence tests to learn the skeleton of the casual graph and then orient the edges based on pre-defined orientation rules.
+Score-based methods, like GES \cite{chickering2002optimal}, assign scores to different causal graphs based on a pre-defined score function and then search over the space of DAGs to find the optimal one.
+Finally, function-based methods, like LiNGAM \cite{shimizu2006linear, shimizu2011directLiNGAM}, construct a linear structural equation model (SEM) based on linear and non-Gaussian assumptions, and solve it to get the DAG.
+These traditional methods contribute much to causal structure learning but have limitations.
 PC usually has ambiguous causal relations in causal graphs.
-GES takes a long time to match graphs, which makes it unavailable to be applied to large-scale data.
+GES takes a long time to match graphs, which makes it inappropriate to be applied to large-scale data.
 LiNGAM has strict linear and non-Gaussian assumptions, which makes it impractical.

 With the development of deep neural networks, gradient-based methods are developed.
 Zheng et al.\cite{zheng2018dags} propose an equality constraint to the linear SEM, which enables a suite of continuous optimization techniques such as gradient descent.
 After that, Yu et al.\cite{yu2019dag} provide a deep generative model and apply a variant of the structural constraint to learn the DAG.
-Gradient-based methods can deal with not only linear but also non-linear causal relations in data, and weighted DAG can be generated automatically.
-However, few studies have applied gradient-based methods to root cause localization of microservice applications.
+Gradient-based methods have no limitation of input data, can deal with linear and non-linear causal relations in data, and can automatically generate a weighted DAG.
+Gradient-based methods have been applied to medical \cite{upadhyaya2021scalable} and biology \cite{demir2022eeg}.
+However, to the best of our knowledge, no research has applied gradient-based methods to root cause localization of microservice applications.